tamertplink/omada-sdn/source/introduction/index.rst

 ~~~~~~~~~~~~~~~~

 .. note::
-    This is the list of Omada SDN selling in US region.
+    This is the list of Omada SDN selling in the US region.
 Wireless access points can be different by region due to the local regulation.

 The Omada EAPs can be grouped by their model numbers.
 The Omada EAP6xx are WiFi 6 access points.
 The EAP2xx are 802.11ac wave 2 (WiFi 5) access points and the The EAP1xx are classic 802.11n access points.
-The EAP3xx series has been end of life since 2018.
+The EAP3xx series has been end-of-life since 2018.

 3.1.1 High density series
 ^^^^^^^^^^^^^^^^^^^^^^^^^